Students Take First Steps Toward Fitness Management After Teacher Begins New Semester With IHT ZONE Wrist Heart Rate Monitors

 After she sees students during their week-long health rotations, Belville will use the ZONEs when students begin rotating through PE classes.
 In her health class, Belville teaches students about the heart’s functions and then gets students moving with a step aerobics program.

-“You can get your heart rate up pretty high, pretty quickly,” Belville said. “, they could do their aerobics and they would know that they are exhausted.
-But now they’re putting that exhaustion together with what zone they’re in and correlating both feelings and reading together.”
+“You can get your heart rate up pretty high, pretty quickly,” Belville said.
+“Last semester, they could do their aerobics and they would know that they are exhausted.
+But now they’re putting that exhaustion together with what heart rate zone they’re in and correlating both feelings and reading together.”

 By quickly embracing the ZONEs, students give Belville confidence that they will pick up the pace and regularly reach the goals she sets during class.
 While that’s one of her focal points, she’s also looking at the bigger picture.